 Between June 4 and July 3, 2018, LAXART will present a series of ten events to christen and activate the new LAXART gallery.
 Curated by Hamza Walker and Catherine Taft, the series will include talks, concerts, poetry, theater, dance, performance, and a closing party.
-Participants include Peter Evans and Ambrose Akinmusaire; Hilton Als and John Jesurun; Amy Gerstler and Ariana Reines; Bashir Naim and Person; Adam Linder; and many more.
+Participants include Peter Evans and Ambrose Akinmusaire; Hilton Als; Amy Gerstler and Ariana Reines; Bashir Naim and Person; Adam Linder; and many more.
 Preliminary Bill:

 Ambrose Akinmusire (Trumpet) and Peter Evans (Trumpet)